Casal2/CASAL2/README.txt

 B. Unzip the archive, and manually copy the Casal2 executable and associated *.dll files to a location of your choice.

-Note that you do need Casal2.exe and all of the *.dll files to successfully run Casal2.
+Note that need Casal2.exe and all of the *.dll files to successfully run Casal2.

 To uninstall, use the uninstaller.
 This will remove any installed files and registry entries automatically.
-To uninstall manually, delete the files from your computer (typically stored in c:\Program Files\CASAL2, but this depends on your choices when you installed the program) and any program links in your Start menu.
+To uninstall manually, delete the files from your computer (e.g., c:\Program Files\CASAL2, but this depends on your choices when you installed the program) and any program links in your Start menu.